nhisamoto/phresh-n-clean/README.md

 </br>

 To install all of the following applications with a single line of code:
-   1. Enter `brew cask install google-chrome firefox slack skype figma sketch craftmanager adobe-creative-cloud sublime-text hyper` into a Terminal prompt.
+   1. Enter `brew cask install google-chrome firefox slack skype figma sketch google-drive-file-stream adobe-creative-cloud sublime-text hyper` into a Terminal prompt.

 </br>